tnelson/Forge/README.md

 ](http://alloytools.org/documentation.html) or an [Alloy demo](http://alloytools.org/tutorials/day-course/) may be useful.
 We don't suggest using these as reference for Forge itself, however.

 ## Contributing
 To contribute, fork the repository (or open a new branch if a core contributor) and make your changes.
-When making a pull request back into master, please prepend the pull request title with one of `[patch]`, `[minor]`, or `[major]` so that the corresponding version number is updated.
+When making a pull request back into main, please prepend the pull request title with one of `[patch]`, `[minor]`, or `[major]` so that the corresponding version number is updated.
 If no version update is specified, the minor version will be updated automatically.

 ## Installation from source